scope.yml

 # regex: "^([^:]+):([\\d.]+)\\|(c|g|ms|s|h)"

-# AppScope uses another internally defined protocol detector for TLS like the
+# AppScope uses another internally defined protocol detector for SSL/TLS like

 #